calvinmetcalf/macrotask/README.md

 > In practice, what this means is that if you call `setImmediate` inside of another task queued with `setImmediate`, you will yield back to the event loop and any I/O or rendering tasks that need to take place between those calls, instead of executing the queued task as soon as possible.

+The standard as it eventually got codified was that macrotasks were supposed to only get a single task from the queue per cycle instead of emptying the queue and cycling event loop before calling any recursive tasks.

+This library ends up splitting the difference by tacking advantage of [requestIdleCallback](idle) when available to run one or more tasks from the queue depending on how long they take, for environments that don't have requestIdleCallback we give ourselves a time limit of 10ms after which we will cycle the event loop before executing more tasks.
+At least one task will always be executed per loop.

 ```bash
 npm install --save macrotask
 ```